adivishnu-a/git-cv/README.md

 ## PROJECTS
 - [**Virtual Voice Assistant**](https://github.com/adivishnu-a/Voice-Assistant)
-  - Takes continuous voice inputs from the user and performs a wide variety of tasks in the user’s PC totally handsfree, until the user asks the program to `stop`
+  - Takes continuous voice inputs from the user and performs a wide variety of tasks in the user’s PC totally handsfree, until the user asks the program to "stop"
   - Developed in Python

 - [**iCho**](https://github.com/adivishnu-a/icho)